 Claims abound that competition shooting is detrimental, that regular participation and success there will cause you to make deadly mistakes in a real fight.

 Here’s an example of a typical “report” making such claims.

 Note the complete lack of details.
-I followed up with the person that originated the story asking for specific details.
-Here’s the response.
+I followed up with the person (David Monier-Williams) that originated this tale, asking for specific details.
+Here’s the response he emailed to me.

-To top it all off, the entire episode is a fourth person account from David Monier-Williams, quoting Kent Turnipseed talking about a cop he once knew recalling a story about another cop that was in a shooting.
-Pertinent information can’t be recalled but somehow exact details of his hand position at the moment the shooting took place are vividly remembered… fourth person.
+To top it all off, the entire episode is a fourth person account from David Monier-Williams, quoting Kent Turnipseed talking about a cop he allegedly once knew recalling a story about a different cop that was in a shooting.
+Pertinent information can’t be recalled and details about whether the cop was hit or not change from version to version, but somehow, exact details of his hand position at the moment the shooting took place are vividly recalled… fourth person.
 A competition training scar?
 Considering most practical shooting events have used mixed start positions for decades this episode and the claimed problem, as described, seems unlikely.